s-wien/singlesynth-state/README.md

 This repository provides code and sample data to estimate the effect of single state's policy on birth outcomes using the augmented synthetic control method (ASCM) utilizing the [`augsynth`](https://github.com/ebenmichael/augsynth) package and to report select results.
 The policy exposure in this example is Texas Senate Bill 8 (TX SB 8), a 6 week gestational ban on abortion that went into effect on September 1, 2021.

-For the purposes of speed and privacy, synthetic sample data prepared to be be used by the [`augsynth`](https://github.com/ebenmichael/augsynth) package is provided (i.e., data have been prepared to begin the analysis at `08-run-singlesynth.R`).
+For the purposes of speed and privacy, synthetic sample data prepared to be used by the [`augsynth`](https://github.com/ebenmichael/augsynth) package is provided (i.e., data have been prepared to begin the analysis at `08-run-singlesynth.R`).

 **All results are generated using synthetic data: results do not reflect real trends and are for educational purposes only.**